Introduction.

 3. Color Profiles and the differences between Fuji and Olympus

 This is a great subject and could fill many pages of a separate article.
-I have been using Fuji for more than 2 years.
-The reason I bought the X-T4/5 is the ongoing uncertainty about OMS.
-OM-System did a great job launching the Olympus OM-1 and deserves positive feedback.
+I have been using Fuji cameras for more than 2 years.
+The reason I bought the X-T4/5 is the ongoing uncertainty with OM-System.
+They did a great job launching the Olympus OM-1 and deserves positive feedback.
 I prefer Olympus used cameras like the EM5 II/III, Pen F and EP-7, OMD EM1 I/II/III, and the Olympus OM-1.

-I prefer to support manufacturers with a history in the photography segment.
+I also prefer to support manufacturers with a history of photography.
 Fujifilm is one of those companies.
 I bought my Fuji X-T5 shortly after it was introduced.
 The Fuji X-T5, Olympus EM1 III, and Pen F are great examples.
 The long-term viability and future of OM-System continue to be an open question.
-See my thoughts on the new O-M5, the OM1 II, and the lack of a Pen F II.
+See my thoughts about the new O-M5, the OM1 II, and the lack of a Pen F II.

-3.1 What's the difference between Olympus Color Profiles and Fuji
+3.1 What's the difference between the Olympus Color Profiles and Fuji?

-The difference is X-Trans sensors and the Color Filter Array.
-Don't let reviewers or forum promoters tell you it's Fuji marketing like they did with Olympus.
-Fuji is a market leader in traditional analog photography and how to integrate that experience in its modern X-Trans image sensors.
-Do your own research by starting with the above Fuji information.
+The difference is the X-Trans sensor and Color Filter Array.
+Don't let reviewers or forum advisors tell you it's Fuji marketing like they did with Olympus.
+Fuji is a market leader in simulating traditional analog photography and how to integrate that experience with its modern X-Trans image sensors.
+Do your own research by starting with the Fuji X-T5 and the above Fuji information.

 Fuji cameras come with a selection of up to 18 film simulations like Provia (standard), Velvia (Vivid), Astia (soft), and several B&W and monochrome options.
-Each has a unique description to guide the photographer when selecting a film simulation.
+Each has a unique description to guide the photographer while selecting film simulations.
 I never saw similar film simulations for Olympus or any other camera brand.
-One can add a Color Chrome Effect to these film simulations and the blue skies.
-The color chrome effect reminds me of the Color Creator from Olympus.
+One can add a Color or Blue Sky Chrome Effect to these film simulations.
+The color chrome effect reminds me of the Color Creator of Olympus.

 Study this link about the Fuji X-T5 and go down to the film simulations.
-The biggest strengths of Fuji and Olympus cameras are color, image quality, and the option of having the final image in the camera.
-The Fuji film simulations and JPEG files are superior to any other brand, and the Olympus Color and Creative Photography concept is better than anything else in this segment...
+The biggest strengths of Fuji and Olympus cameras are color, image quality, and the option to create the final image in the camera.
+Fuji film simulations and JPEGs are superior to most brands, and the Olympus Color and Creative Photography concept is superior to anything else in this segment...

 A new color Color Filter for the X-T5.